 where $\beta=(\beta_1,\dots,\beta_k)$ are $k$ real parameters, $H_1,\dots,H_k$ are pre-chosen finite simple graphs (and we take $H_1$ to be a single edge), $t(H_i, G_n)$ is the density of graph homomorphisms (the probability that a random vertex map $V(H_i) \to V(G_n)$ is edge-preserving),

 and $\psi_n^{\beta}$ is the normalization constant,

 Sometimes, other than homomorphism densities, we also consider more general bounded continuous functions on the graph space (a notion to be made precise later), for example the degree sequence or the eigenvalues of the adjacency matrix.

-These exponential models are commonly used to model real-world networks as they are able to capture a wide variety of common \emph{network tendencies} by representing a complex global structure through a set of tractable local features \cite{FS} \cite{HJ} \cite{N} \cite{Hofstad} \cite{WF}.
-Intuitively, we can think of the $k$ parameters $\beta_1,\ldots,\beta_k$ as tuning parameters that allow one to adjust the influence of different subgraphs $H_1,\ldots,H_k$ of $G_n$ on the probability distribution, whose asymptotics will be our main interest since networks are often very large in size.
+Exponential random graphs have been used to model real-world networks as they are able to capture a wide variety of common \emph{network tendencies} by representing a complex global structure through a set of tractable local features \cite{FS} \cite{HJ} \cite{N} \cite{Hofstad} \cite{WF}.
+Intuitively, we can think of the $k$ parameters $\beta_1,\ldots,\beta_k$ as tuning parameters that allow one to adjust the influence of different subgraphs $H_1,\ldots,H_k$ of $G_n$ on the probability distribution, whose asymptotics are our main interest since networks are often very large in size.
 As flexible as they are, exponential models admittedly have one shortcoming: they are centered on dense graphs whereas most network data in the real world are sparse.
 In this sense, one could argue that exponential random graphs (and the graphon technology developed by Lov\'{a}sz et al. \cite{BCLSV1} \cite{BCLSV2} \cite{BCLSV3} \cite{L} \cite{LS} that is heavily used in studying them) are of limited relevance in studying real networks.
 However, from the point of view of extremal combinatorics and statistical mechanics, exponential random graphs and constrained graphons represent an important and challenging class of models, displaying both diverse and novel phase transition behavior \cite{RRS} \cite{RS1} \cite{RS} \cite{RY}.

 Our main results are (Theorem \ref{main1}) a variational principle for the normalization constant (partition function) for graphons with constrained edge density, and an associated concentration of measure (Theorem \ref{main2}) indicating that almost all large constrained graphs lie near the maximizing set.
-We then specialize to the edge-triangle model, and show the existence of (first-order) phase transitions in the edge-density constrained models.
+We then specialize to the edge-triangle model, and show the existence of first-order phase transitions in the edge-density constrained models.